Exploring the Japanese Futon: A Minimalist Approach to Sleep

 2. The Benefits of the Doppelbett Method

-Each person can choose their ideal mattress firmness, support, and material, which is especially useful for couples with different sleep preferences (e.g., one prefers soft, the other firm).
+Each person can choose their ideal mattress firmness, support, and material, which is especially useful for couples with different sleep preferences.

-Sharing a mattress can make it harder to regulate body temperature during sleep.
-With separate mattresses, each partner can choose their own bedding to stay warm or cool as needed.
+Separate mattresses allow each partner to choose their own bedding to stay warm or cool as needed.

 3. Potential Drawbacks of the Doppelbett Method